"Best Midwestern College," "Top Tier Midwestern University" Among WIU Honors

 Western is listed 53rd of 110 public and private schools on the top tier list of "Best Regional Universities."
 The institutions appearing on the "Best Regional Universities" list provide a full range of undergraduate majors and masters' programs, but offer few, if any, doctoral programs.
 The rankings are based on several measures: peer assessment (25%), graduation and retention rates (25%), faculty resources (20%), student selectivity (15%), financial resources (10%) and alumni giving (5%).

-As well as the current U.S. News and Princeton Review recognitions, Forbes recently listed Western among the best of 650 institutions in the country, while Washington Monthly ranked WIU among the best of 553 master's universities in the U.S. Western was one of four Illinois public institutions included in the Forbes list.
+As well as the current recognition from U.S. News and Princeton Review, Forbes recently listed Western among the best of 650 institutions in the country, while Washington Monthly ranked WIU among the best of 553 master's universities in the U.S. Western was one of four Illinois public institutions included in the Forbes list.
 The other Illinois public universities included are national doctoral universities.

 For the third consecutive year, Western has been recognized as a "Military Friendly School" by